Infrastructure and Stations

 Objective

-The efficient management of rail infrastructure assets, including the accurate forecast of related investment plans, are the cornerstone of the business of rail infrastructure managers (IMs).
+The efficient management of rail infrastructure assets, including the accurate forecast of related investment plans are the cornerstone of the business of rail infrastructure managers (IMs).
 IMs are looking to maximize the ‘value for money’ of their operations to deliver benefits to funders and other stakeholders and to improve service delivery to customers through ever more efficient asset management.
 Efficient asset management is about the right balance between the cost of maintenance, renewal, traffic management and delivering excellent customer service as well as the revenue generated from commercial activities and subsidies.

-EIM actions in 2023
+EIM actions in 2024

 - The activities are currently on hold.

-Outlook 2024
+Outlook 2025

 Resilience